satyendash666/data-as-an-asset-mlr-dataset/README.md

-# data-as-an-asset-mlr-dataset
+# Data as an Asset - MLR Dataset

-This repository contains the MLR dataset for the study “Data as an Asset: Economic Traits, Market Dynamics, and Monetization Challenges.”
-The Excel file lists academic and grey-literature sources with attributes such as year, venue, method, pricing model, market structure, and themes to support transparency and reproducibility.
+This repository contains the multivocal literature review (MLR) dataset used in the paper "Data as an Asset: Economic Traits, Market Dynamics, and Monetization Challenges".

+The Excel sheet includes bibliographic details, valuation and pricing models, data market characteristics, and thematic classifications extracted from both academic and grey literature.

+The dataset is shared to support transparency, reproducibility, and future research.